 One of the key reasons you might be lacking motivation is that you feel you have nothing to get up for in the morning.

 You might think, “Why shouldn’t I lie in bed until midday if I have nothing to do today?”
-This is why it’s so important to establish a sense of purpose that motivates you to want to get out of bed and see the day through.
-If you have goals and things you want to achieve, it’s usually easier to get up and get going.
+This is why it’s so important to establish a sense of purpose.
+If you have goals and things you want to achieve each day, it’s usually easier to get up and get going.

 People gain purpose from taking part in a range of different activities.
 These could include starting a new part-time job, taking on a series of home improvement projects, or finding something new to learn that you can really sink your teeth into.